Goods imported and exported through Chan May deep-water port are increasingly bustling. Photo: Minh Van

-The “Heritage Road” can be seen as a symbol of success in connectivity in the North Central and Central Coast regions, one of the six socio-economic regions in our country today.
+The “Heritage Road” can be seen as a symbol of success in connectivity in the North Central and Central Coast regions, one of the six socio -economic regions in our country today.
 Promoting regional connectivity has always been one of the top priorities in socio-economic development in our country in recent times.
 This is an important content mentioned in the Documents of the 13th National Party Congress, as well as in the medium-term economic development plan for the period 2021 - 2025 and the Socio-economic Development Strategy for the period 2021 - 2030.

-The Resolution of the 16th Hue City Party Congress determined the task of promoting linkages, promoting unique potentials and advantages to improve the effectiveness of regional linkages, especially in cultural exchange and linkages in tourism development; high-tech agriculture; biotechnology; medical examination and treatment science and solving problems such as climate change, environmental pollution, rising sea levels.
+The Resolution of the 16th Hue City Party Congress determined the task of promoting linkages, promoting unique potentials and advantages to improve the effectiveness of regional linkages, especially in cultural exchanges and linkages in tourism development; high-tech agriculture ; biotechnology; medical examination and treatment science and solving problems such as climate change, environmental pollution, rising sea levels.
 At the same time, strengthen linkages, build coastal roads; complete expressways connecting localities in the region.
 Linking seaports and airports with Da Nang to create an international trade gateway, comprehensively developing logistics services to serve the Central region, the Central Highlands and countries on the East-West economic corridor.

 Implementing Resolution No. 18-NQ/TW of the Central Executive Committee on "Some issues on continuing to innovate and reorganize the political system to be streamlined and operate effectively and efficiently", along with the whole country, many provinces and cities in the North Central and Central Coast regions were merged.
 Not only to streamline the organizational apparatus, merging provinces also opened up new space to accelerate development, towards the goal of making our country a developed, high-income country by 2045.